AdobeDocs/experience-platform.en/help/destinations/ui/export-datasets.md

 ---
-title: Export datasets to cloud storage destinations
+title: (Beta) Export Datasets to Cloud Storage Destinations
 type: Tutorial
 description: Learn how to export datasets from Adobe Experience Platform to your preferred cloud storage location.

 ---
-# (Beta) Export datasets to destinations
+# (Beta) Export datasets to cloud storage destinations

 >[!IMPORTANT]
 >
 >* The functionality to export datasets is currently in Beta and is not available to all users.
 The documentation and the functionality are subject to change.
 >* This functionality is available to customers who have purchased the Real-Time CDP Prime and Ultimate package.
 Please contact your Adobe representative for more information.

-This article explains the workflow required to export [datasets](/help/catalog/datasets/overview.md) from Adobe Experience Platform to your preferred cloud storage or email marketing location, such as Amazon S3, SFTP locations, or Google Cloud Storage.
+This article explains the workflow required to export [datasets](/help/catalog/datasets/overview.md) from Adobe Experience Platform to your preferred cloud storage or email marketing location, such as [!DNL Amazon S3], SFTP locations, or [!DNL Google Cloud Storage].

 ## When to activate segments or export datasets {#when-to-activate-segments-or-activate-datasets}

 Some file-based destinations in the Experience Platform catalog support both segment activation and dataset export.

 * Consider activating segments when you want your data structured into profiles grouped by audience interests or qualifications.
-* On the other hand, consider dataset exports when you are looking to export raw dataset data, which is not grouped or structured by audience interests or qualifications.
+* Alternatively, consider dataset exports when you are looking to export raw dataset data, which is not grouped or structured by audience interests or qualifications.
 You could use this data for reporting, data science tasks, to satisfy compliance requirements, and many other use cases.

-If you are looking to export datasets, this document has all the information you need.
-If you are looking to activate segments to cloud storage or email marketing destinations, read [Activate audience data to batch profile export destinations](/help/destinations/ui/activate-batch-profile-destinations.md).
+This document contains all the information necessary to export datasets.
+If you want to activate segments to cloud storage or email marketing destinations, read [Activate audience data to batch profile export destinations](/help/destinations/ui/activate-batch-profile-destinations.md).

 ## Prerequisites {#prerequisites}